arc-archive/web-sdk/README.md

 ### Security

+**SSL only**

+This API should only work in secured context (over SSL).
+It includes both API model file and requests made to API endpoints.

 **CORS model for web APIs**

 Many APIs do not return CORS headers in the response to `OPTIONS` request.
 Therefore in standard model requests to such API is not possible.
 This proposal assumes sharing APIs with web developers on different domains.